LukasPrader/BscThesis_Physics_uibk/notebook.md

 The results for a general binary system were added, as well as first explanations of the reasons for incompatibility of the entropy ranges for MDP and the observing MPs.

 ### 05/04/24
-Some additional reasoning for the issues regarding model separation were added, as well as the variance of the entropy estimator.
+Some additional reasoning for the issues regarding model separation was added, as well as the variance of the entropy estimator.

 ### 07/04/24
-Variance of the entropy estimator was set aside, since it is rather complicated.
-So the question of confidence was looked at from a sample view point, making use of two sample t-tests.
+Variance of the entropy estimator was set aside, since it is rather complicated, so the question of confidence was looked at from a sample view point, making use of two sample t-tests.

+### 08/04/24
+A small addition regarding the model selection idea was made.